 Patients are often told by a doctor that their lower extremity needs to be amputated, and they will undergo the operation without ever getting a second opinion.
 In many cases, PAD, while complex in nature, can be successfully treated using minimally invasive techniques on an outpatient basis.

 Sometimes it’s a simple procedure that completely changes a patient’s life and one that they may have never known about had they not sought a second opinion.
+To learn more about vein diseases and treatment check out this presentation.

-Benefits of minimally-invasive vascular procedures
+Potential benefits of minimally-invasive vascular procedures

 1. Go home the same day – They’re performed in-office on an outpatient basis, which translates to no hospital stay.

-2. Faster recovery with less pain – Since there are no major incisions or heavy anesthesia involved, the procedure is less painful and enables the body to heal quicker to get you back on your feet with very little downtime.
+2. Faster recovery with less pain – Since there are no major incisions or heavy anesthesia involved, the procedure is less painful and enables the body to heal quickly to get you back on your feet with very little downtime.

 3. Better overall results – Endovascular procedures employ precise technology, allowing Dr. Lam to be able to accurately target the issues and resolve them successfully.